oscarplatoon/titanic/README.md

 # Titanic 1

-In today's challenge, we will be working with one of the most classic data sets in data science and machine learning: the Titanic data set.
-Today, we're going to use data to figure out who survived and did not survive on the Titanic.
+In today's challenge, we will be working with one of the most classic data sets in data science and machine learning: the Titanic.
+Today, we're going to use data to figure out who survived and who did not survive on the Titanic.
 Maybe the conclusions you come to here will help you survive on your next cruise.

 To accomplish this, we'll first read in the CSV and clean the data.
 Then, we'll query the data set and come to some conclusioins based off of the data.